IllusGrater/100BowlsOfCereal/README.md

   ・ファンアート制作: © [IllusGrater] - 教育目的でのみ共有

 ## FAN ART FAIR USE GUIDELINE
+- All files uploaded in this repository are fan arts.
+- **YOU MAY**
-- You may view/learn from this file.
+- You may view/research this file for personal study only.
+- **YOU MAY NOT**
 - You may NOT claim this work as your own.
 - You may NOT redistribute/edit for public use.
+- You may NOT use this file for commercial purposes.
+- **COPYRIGHT HOLDERS**
 - Original [Umamusume Pretty Derby] © [Cygames Inc.].
 - Artwork © [IllusGrater] - Shared for educational purposes only.